 BetMGM Poker will start the new year with a brand new Winter Poker Championship Series, pokerfuse can reveal.
 The tournament series will run simultaneously across its three US states — New Jersey, Michigan, and Pennsylvania from January 12 to 22, 2023.

-New Jersey’s version is the largest of the three, promising over $700,000 in guaranteed prizes, while siblings Michigan & Pennsylvania guarantee over $600,000.
+New Jersey’s version is the largest of the three, promising over $700,000 in guaranteed prizes, while Pennsylvania & Michigan online poker players will be competing for over $600,000.
 The three series put up almost $2 million in total guaranteed prizes.

 With three separate series in the line-up, this crushes any hopes of BetMGM launching US multi-state online poker and combining Michigan with New Jersey in January.